luciotato/LiteScript/devel/source/v0.8/NOTES iterators.md

     YourClassIterable or make method next() a generator. method next() should return a *object* with two properties {done:false,value:[next object in sequence]}

-    b) add a method @@iterator to YourClass, returning new YourClassIterator()
+    a.2) add a method @@iterator to YourClass, returning new YourClassIterator()

 ## LiteScript Implementation

-    LiteScript simplifies iterable to a core class *IterablePos* and single interface *iterable*
+    LiteScript simplifies iterable to a core class *Iterable.Position* (a cursor) and single interface *iterable*

-    a) The *IterablePos* core class, is a simple object with no methods, abstracting the position inside a iterable sequence.
+    a) The *Iterable.Position* core class, is a simple object with no methods, abstracting the position inside a iterable sequence.

-        class IterablePos
+        class Iterable.Position
             properties
-                index=-1
+                index=-1            // numeric 0..n , -1=>BOF
+                len=undefined       // string byteLength | array.length | map.size
                 key=undefined
                 value=undefined
                 extra=undefined

-    b) The *Iterable* "interface" consisting of a method "iteratorNext(pos:IterablePos)", advancing pos to the next item in the sequence and returning false if there is no more items.
+    b) The *Iterable* "interface" consisting of a method "iterableNext(pos:Iterable.Position)", advancing pos to the next item in the sequence and returning false if there is no more items.

 ### To make your own class *iterable* in LiteScript you need to:

-    a) add to YourClass a `method iteratorNext(pos:IterablePos)` returning the next item in the sequence
+    a) add to YourClass a `method iterableNext(pos:Iterable.Position)` returning the next item in the sequence

     b) nothing more. just a)